In this section

 - Bunnies are sociable animals and hate to live alone.

 - Bunnies can snuggle up to you and love to be fussed.
 Nose rubs are a favourite.

 - Bunnies can learn little tricks to test your patience, like refusing to go in their bedroom area at night time and giving you the run around for a while.

 - Bunnies can be just like a child and want to play with things they are not supposed to or go in areas they know are out of bounds the minute your back is turned.

 - Bunnies love to sunbathe – but make sure they are not stuck in the sunlight and that they can move into shade also.

 - Bunnies hate strong smells like perfume and smoke.

 - Bunnies don’t like other animal smells (They will think there is a predator close by and will probably thump their back legs.
 So wash your hands and maybe even change your clothes if you have been around other people’s pets).

-All of a sudden your bunny will from standing flip onto his side and it looks like he is fast asleep.
-This means your bunny is very happy and relaxed too.
+All of a sudden your bunny will from standing flip on to their side and it looks like they are fast asleep.
+This means your bunny is very happy and relaxed.

 Bunnies are very territorial animals and will mark objects by rubbing their chin on everything in their area to mark their territory.
 Every time you see your bunny doing this its a bit like them saying ‘That’s mine, and that’s mine and that’s mine’.